 8. Sandwich Uttapam

 I love this South Indian Breakfast Recipe.
-This uttapam has two layers of batter and a layer of potato stuffing in between.
+This uttapam has two layers of batter and a layer of potato stuffing.

 9. Rava Uttapam or Semolina Pancakes